Half Ton class: Half Ton Classics Cup

 The idea of holding a Half Ton Classics Cup first arose at Cork Week in 2000 when the Crew of 'Sibelius' (FRA) including Didier Dardot and his wife and the crew of 'SpACE Odyssey' (IRL) including Shay Moran, Enda Connellan, Terry Madigan and Vincent Delany agreed that it would be a great idea to organiser a bi-annual event for Half Tonners under the IRC handicap system with the venue rotating between France, England and Ireland.
 In fact Didier Dardot was unable to persuade La Trinite or any other French clubs to organise the first event.
 However the Half Ton enthusiasts of Nieupoort organised the first event in Belgium.

 By 2017 it was evident that only expensively optimised boats were capable of winning the Half Ton Classics Cup.
-Without mentioning names- these boats were stripped down to the original hull, with new decks, deck hardware, keels, rigs and sails.
+These boats were stripped down to the original hulls, with new decks, deck hardware, keels, rigs and sails.
 Owners of boats which were not so rebuilt contented themselves with the status of the 'mid fleet club'.
 Thus numbers competing declined.